Cloud Native LEAP VPN: VPN for 100.000 users in the cloud

 The following applies to those of retirement age who are interested in funding: Only those who have reached the so-called standard retirement age are allowed to earn an unlimited amount in addition to their statutory pension.
 The standard retirement age is defined in the Sozialgesetzbuch VI (§ 35 Sentence 2 SGB VI) and is reached at the age of 67.
 Those who retired earlier are subject to income limits.

-Teams must form a Gesellschaft bürgerlichen Rechts (GbR).
+Teams must form a Gesellschaft bürgerlichen Rechts (GbR) after being selected by the jury.
 No other legal form is permitted for teams that receive funding through Prototype Fund.

 All team members receiving funding from the Prototype Fund must be registered as resident in the EU.
 However, the registered office of the GbR (and the place of residence of the managing director) must be in Germany.
 Teams selected for funding by the jury submit the formal application as a civil-law association (GbR).
 The applicant is always the GbR – all persons who are to receive funding must be united in the GbR: subcontracting to third parties is not permitted.
 You appoint a project manager or another partner as managing director, who legally represents the GbR externally (and, for example, participates in the application workshop and signs the appilcation).